user2169420inOhio/Flipper-Zero-Momentum-Dev-Build-9-7-25-/README.md

 # Flipper-Zero-Momentum-Dev-Build-9-7-25-
 This is a Momentum Firmware Dev Build for flipper zero.
-This version of the Dev Build is F09942A4
+This version of the Dev Build is F09942A4 published in the MNTM Discord server and I Included a 5G Wi-Fi Deauth for a RTL8720DN-BW16 Kit for flipper zero you probably might've bought on Amazon and can't find the app.

+# How to install Firmware
+To Install the firmware You will need qFlipper on a computer Windows, MacOs, Or linux.
+Open qFlipper and make sure your flipper zero is plugged in your computer.
+On the menu look for the option that says "Install from file", Click it, Now look for the the file that says "flipper-z-f7-update-mntm-dev-f09942a4.tgz" and double click it to install then once it qFlipper Asks "Install from file?"
+Click Install.
+It should now be Installing your firmware.
+There are ohter ways to install firmware the easist for this file is the Install from File method.
+So now you can wait for flipper to get its update file once installed it will install the full file directly on the flipper.